Light At The Bottom Of The Stairs

-Finally the lighthouse was within striking distance.
+Finally, the lighthouse was within striking distance.

 Before getting to the lighthouse, there is a little area that contains some of the motors used at the lighthouse, plus it also had writings by various lighthouse keepers, some who went literally crazy because of the loneliness of working in such a desolate area.

 Not only were we fortunate that the steps to the lighthouse were open today, but then we got even luckier.
-Another ranger (a very pretty ranger I might add) took us inside (usually the lighthouse is only open in the afternoon starting at 2:30) to get a closer look at a replica of the Fresnel Lens.
+Another ranger (a very pretty ranger I might add) took us inside (usually, the lighthouse is only open in the afternoon starting at 2:30) to get a closer look at a replica of the Fresnel Lens.
 Once we exited, she closed the doors, and we were the last to visit until it reopened later in the day.

 After snapping a photo of Mary and Tracy at the lighthouse, I then saw the bottom stair that brought me back to a harsh reality.
 We now had to climb the 308 stairs back to the top.
 Where’s that damned escalator when you need it??!!

-Along the way, we would pause not only for the views, but for the interesting rock formations and whatever was growing on them.
+Along the way, we would pause not only for the views but for the interesting rock formations and whatever was growing on them.

 There were a few places alongside the stairs where we could stop and rest (if we made it there).
 Some (like me) just rested on the stairs.

 Eureka, we finally made it to the top!!
 By now, we were all very hot, so our layers were long gone.
-We checked out the whale bones next to the ranger’s office, and it was off on the nearly half mile walk back to the car.
+We checked out the whale bones next to the ranger’s office, and it was off on the nearly half a mile walk back to the car.

 There was just a hint of fog and mist, and the coast was gorgeous.

 Built in 1870, the Point Reyes Lighthouse was retired by the U.S. Coast Guard in 1975 after an automated light was installed.
 Point Reyes Lighthouse is a great place to visit.
-The odds of you getting a sunny day like we experienced is very rare, but whether the weather be sunny or foggy, the Point Reyes Lighthouse is a cool (and sometimes warm) place to spend a couple of hours.
+The odds of you getting a sunny day as we experienced is very rare, but whether the weather is sunny or foggy, the Point Reyes Lighthouse is a cool (and sometimes warm) place to spend a couple of hours.